instana/crystal-sensor/README.md

 # instana

-WIP: The instana shard provides Crystal tracing for [Instana](https://www.instana.com/).
+The Instana shard provides Crystal metrics and tracing for [Instana](https://www.instana.com/).

+Any and all feedback is welcome.
+Happy Crystal visibility.

 ## Installation